EmergencyX/Client/README.md

 Json.NET (Newtonsoft.JSON) licensed under the MIT License and could be found here https://github.com/JamesNK/Newtonsoft.Json

 Protocoll Buffers is a data interchange format from Google https://github.com/google/protobuf

+This software includes also a WPF Version of the well known Font Awsome https://github.com/charri/Font-Awesome-WPF